sayyar-source/Domain-Driven-Design-DDD--Base-Tamplete/README.md

 I'm just getting started with DDD.
 I'm putting domain events into a CQRS application and I'm stumbling on a fundamental task: How to use the MediatR.
 INotification marker interface within the domain project without creating a domain dependency on infrastructure.

+I currently have the MediatR and MediatR .net Core DI packages installed in the UI project and they are added to DI using .AddMediatR(), with the command